forks-lab/go-stai-libs/pkg/rpc/readme.md

 `client.SubscribeSelf()` - Calling this method subscribes to response events for any requests made from this client

-`client.Subscribe(service)` - Calling this method, with an appropriate service, subscribes to any events that chia may generate that are not necessarily in responses to requests made from this client (for instance, `metrics` events fire when relevant updates are available that may impact metrics services)
+`client.Subscribe(service)` - Calling this method, with an appropriate service, subscribes to any events that STAI may generate that are not necessarily in responses to requests made from this client (for instance, `metrics` events fire when relevant updates are available that may impact metrics services)

 ### Get Transactions